Enter your ZIP to find local pros.

 Final Thoughts

-A generator is one of the best investments you can make in your home’s comfort and safety, but only if it’s installed correctly.
-Portable generators can be a straightforward DIY project, but whole-home standby systems should be left to licensed professionals.
+A generator is a valuable investment in your home’s safety and comfort — but only when installed correctly.
+Portable generators can work well for DIY use, while whole-home standby systems are best left to licensed professionals.

 How long does it take to install a standby generator?